blinkbitcoin/blink-for-woocommerce/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload and unzip `blink-woocommerce.zip` to the `/wp-content/plugins/` directory.
+1. Upload and unzip `blink-for-woocommerce.zip` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings via the WooCommerce settings page.
 4. Ensure your Blink or Staging account is set up and linked with the plugin.